nemaara/A_New_Order/README_egallager_mods.txt

-  correct wording of quote from book, vary loot amounts by difficulty, adjust bandit recruit lists and AI, use LIMIT_CONTEMPORANEOUS_RECRUITS, vary starting villages radii by difficulty, add snowshoes, adjust enemy AI further, add a few extra messages, improve code for basic healing ability 14c She-Wolf of Haeltin: copyediting, heal Lorin from her previous scenario 14d Avenging Ruen: I forget my first pass... subsequent passes included turns tweaks, message captions, allowing undoing at the signpost, addition of
+  correct wording of quote from book, vary loot amounts by difficulty, adjust bandit recruit lists and AI, use LIMIT_CONTEMPORANEOUS_RECRUITS, vary starting villages radii by difficulty, add snowshoes, adjust enemy AI further, add a few extra messages, improve code for basic healing ability.
+For 1.7.0, additional code meant to help debug whether Reme is considered "saved" or not at the end of the scenario.
+14c She-Wolf of Haeltin: copyediting, heal Lorin from her previous scenario 14d Avenging Ruen: I forget my first pass... subsequent passes included turns tweaks, message captions, allowing undoing at the signpost, addition of